MicrosoftDocs/learn/learn-pr/azure/choose-azure-service-to-integrate-and-automate-business-processes/includes/5-web-jobs-and-functions.md

 ## Choose a technology

-To implement the business process and integrate with the bik-location database, let's consider the following set of technologies.
+To implement the business process and integrate with the bike-location database, let's consider the following set of technologies.

 - Microsoft Power Automate
 - Azure Logic Apps